cyrgarden/qtranslation/README.md

 <ol>
     <li>folder_path = "dev_path" --> in this case the path will be ./src/lang/ </li>
     <li>folder_path = "installed_path" --> in this case the path will be /home/{username}/.local/share/cairn-grace/lang/ </li>
     <li>Else, if folder_path is an other path that you choose.
-For example : "/home/username/Desktop/random_folder/" --> the </li>
+For example : "/home/username/Desktop/random_folder/" --> in this cas the path will be equals to folder_path </li>
 </ol>

 ```qml